 Food for thought

-Now once you’ve mastered the basics of ReactiveX, select your favorite operator or observable and try to find an analogy in your surrounding.
+Now once you’ve mastered the basics of ReactiveX, select your favorite operator or observable and try to find an analogy in your surroundings.

 Used materials: